worthingtonse/WEST-Protocol/O. Key Manager.md

 The denomination range starts from 0.0000001 (lowest) to 10000000 (highest) Minted coins will be put into the specified wallet.

+You should use the denomination codes found [here](https://github.com/worthingtonse/WEST-Protocol/blob/main/B.%20Header%20Format%3A%20Requests.md#denominations)

 ```
 $ ./dist/wyoming_key_manager mintcoins Default 10 12
 {"code":0,"message":"Coins Minted"}